 The dynamic model of vertical take-off and landing (VToL) unmanned aerial vehicles (UAVs) with an attached robotic arm is derived here and here in a symbolic matrix form through the Euler-Lagrangian formalism.
-A Cartesian impedance control for UAVs equipped with a robotic arm has been developed by Fabio Ruggiero.
+Cartesian impedance control for UAVs equipped with a robotic arm has been developed by Fabio Ruggiero.
 A dynamic relationship between generalized external forces acting on the structure and the system motion, which is specified in terms of Cartesian space coordinates, is providedhere.
 Through a suitable choice of such variables and with respect to a given task, thanks to the added degrees of freedom given by the robot arm attached to the UAV, it is possible to exploit the redundancy of the system so as to perform some useful subtasks as here.

-However, since most robotic arms palced on the UAVs are often small-size manipulators made up by servomotors, it is often not possible to directly control the joint torques.
+However, since most robotic arms placed on the UAVs are often small-size manipulators made up by servomotors, it is often not possible to directly control the joint torques.
 Hence, Fabio Ruggiero developed a method here and here to control separately the aerial vehicle and the robotic manipulator.
 The latter can be moved through standard position-based and/or kinematic controller, while the former has to both compensate the movements of the arm and translate towards the desired position in the Cartesian space.
-Therefore, an estimator of external generalized forces (forces plus moments) acting on the aerial vehicle and based on the mechanical momentum of the system has been developed.
-The estimation is fed back to the aerial vehicle controller so as to take into account and compensate the robotic manipulator’s movements.
+Therefore, an estimator of generalized external forces (forces plus moments) acting on the aerial vehicle and based on the mechanical momentum of the system has been developed.
+The estimation is fed back to the aerial vehicle controller to take into account and compensate the robotic manipulator’s movements.
 The overall controller design is made up by an inner and an outer loop which are shaped as mechanical impedances, whose stiffness and damping are programmable through the control gains, giving in this way some passivity properties to the entire scheme as here.
 The overall architecture has been tested on both a UAV with unknown payload and external forces here, and a UAV equipped with a 6-DOF small-size servo robotic arm here.